 Saint LuciaOfficial Name: Saint Lucia

-Minimum of six month’s validity at time of entry
+Must have six months validity at entry

 BLANK PASSPORT PAGES:

 Not required if you have an onward or return ticket, confirmation of accommodation, and can produce evidence of your ability to maintain yourself

 CURRENCY RESTRICTIONS FOR ENTRY:

 Emergency After-Hours Telephone: +(246) 227-4000

 See the Department of State’s Fact Sheet on Saint Lucia for information on U.S. – Saint Lucia relations.